ProgrammingWithTyler/EventCrafter/README.md

 # EventCrafter

 EventCrafter is a web-based event registration and management system built using Jakarta EE, JSP/Servlets, and JDBC.
 It allows users to create, manage, and register for events while handling authentication, session management, and database integration.
-This project is designed as a professional portfolio piece to showcase Java enterprise development skills and deployment on AWS.
+This project is designed as a professional portfolio piece to showcase Java enterprise development skills and deployment on Tomcat.

 ## Features